Month of the

 Work together, build together, learn together

-When children build together they explore math and science concepts and develop their social and early literacy skills.
+When children build together, they explore math and science concepts and develop their social and early literacy skills.
 Children can use any building material—from a fort of branches on the playground to a block city in the classroom, or a hideaway made from couch pillows at home.
-Build and share pictures of children’s creations on NAEYC’s Facebook page or Twitter using the #woyc19 hashtag.

 TRY THIS: Practice organizing blocks by size!
 Try building a block tower with large blocks on the bottom and little blocks on top!